 Neil Kimel, Horn

-Neil is also an active recitalist.
-Most recently, he has appeared with his wife mezzo-soprano Susan Platts at DePaul University, the Société d’art vocal de Montréal, and in London where they performed at St. John’s Smith Square and live on BBC Radio 3.
+Neil is also an active chamber musician who helped form The Lyric Ensemble, with whom he most recently performed Mozart’s Horn Quintet.
+He has also enjoys collaborating onstage with his wife, mezzo-soprano soloist Susan Platts and has done so at DePaul University, the Société d’art vocal de Montréal, St. John’s Smith Square in London, as well as live on BBC Radio 3.